ietf-wg-cellar/ebml-specification/specification.markdown

 Void Element uses an Element ID with a one octet length to allow its usage in more writing and editing scenarios.

 The Element ID of any Element found within an EBML Document **MUST** only match a single `@path` value of its corresponding EBML Schema, but a separate instance of that Element ID value defined by the EBML Schema **MAY** occur within a different `@path`.
 If more than one Element is defined to use the same `@id` value, then the `@path` values of those Elements **MUST NOT** share the same EBMLParentPath.
-Elements **MUST NOT** be defined to use the same `@id` value if one of their common Parent Elements could be an Unknown-Size Element.
+Elements **MUST NOT** be defined to use the same `@id` value if one of their common Parent Elements could be an Unknown-Sized Element.

 The id attribute is **REQUIRED**.